nccgroup/requests-racer/motivation.md

     for n in [1, 1, 10, 10, 100, 100, 1000, 1000, 1000, 1000]
 ]

-# waiting a bit before finishing the requests seems to help with
-# timing consistency. why? no idea.
-time.sleep(1)

 s.finish_all()

 print('times:', *[resp.text.split()[1] for resp in responses])